Cox Rings and Algebraic Maps: Introduction

 \section{Introduction}

 In this paper, we will be interested in quasicoherent sheaves on Mori Dream Spaces.
 In \cite{Cox95b}, Cox described the so called \textbf{homogeneous coordinate ring} of a toric variety $X$.
-It is a Cl($X$)-graded ring, where Cl($X$) is the divisor class group of $X$.
+It is a $\mathrm{Cl}(X)$-graded ring, where $\mathrm{Cl}(X)$ is the divisor class group of $X$.
 The construction was later generalized to more general varieties and is now known as the \textbf{Cox ring}.
-It generalizes the homogeneous coordinate ring of a projective variety but it is intrinsic, i.e. it does not depend on the choice of embedding in any affine or projective variety.
-For normal toric varieties, the Cox ring is always a graded polynomial ring.
+It generalizes the homogeneous coordinate ring of a projective variety but it does not depend, up to a non-canonical isomorphism, on the choice of embedding in any affine or projective variety.
+For normal toric varieties, the Cox ring is always a $\mathrm{Cl}(X)$-graded polynomial ring.
 In general, a variety admitting a finitely generated Cox ring is called a \textbf{Mori Dream Space} (MDS).